 RPA technology offers some inherent benefits.

-• 3) Error-free: robots are less prone to making mistakes while performing repetitive tasks for a long period.
-They offer accuracy for regulatory and compliance tasks such as in Global Data Protection Regulation (GDPR).
+- 3) Error-free: robots are less prone to making mistakes while performing repetitive tasks for a long period.
+They offer accuracy for regulatory and compliance tasks such as in the Global Data Protection Regulation (GDPR).

-• 7) Process improvements: feasibility studies undertaken during the RPA implementation phase not only identify the process for RPA implementation, it also helps identify process improvements for those processes that do not fall under the realms of RPA implementation.
+- 7) Process improvements: feasibility studies undertaken during the RPA implementation phase not only identify the process for RPA implementation but also help identify process improvements for those processes that do not fall under the realms of RPA implementation.

 The diagram below details some RPA statistics and forecasts.